 Jon Stryker, Founder and Board President

-Jon Stryker is the founder and president of the Arcus Foundation, a private, global grantmaking organization with offices in New York City, Kalamazoo, Michigan, and Cambridge, UK.
-Arcus supports the advancement of lesbian, gay, bisexual and transgender (LGBT) human rights, and conservation of the world's great apes.
-Mr. Stryker is a founding board member of the Ol Pejeta Wildlife Conservancy in Northern Kenya, Save the Chimps in Ft.
+Jon Stryker is the founder and president of the Arcus Foundation, a private grantmaking foundation with offices in New York City, Kalamazoo, Michigan and Cambridge, UK that supports groups advancing lesbian, gay, bisexual and transgender (LGBT) human rights and groups working globally to promote great ape conservation.
+He is a founding board member of the Ol Pejeta Wildlife Conservancy in Northern Kenya, Save the Chimps in Ft.
 Pierce, Florida and Greenleaf Trust, a trust bank in Kalamazoo.
-He also serves on the boards of Kalamazoo College and Friends of the Highline.
-Mr. Stryker is a registered architect in the State of Michigan.
-He earned a bachelor’s degree in biology from Kalamazoo College and a master’s degree in architecture from the University of California, Berkeley.
+Mr. Stryker also is a registered architect in the State of Michigan and is President of Depot Landmark LLC, a development company specializing in the rehabilitation of historic buildings.
+Mr. Stryker earned a bachelor of arts degree in Biology from Kalamazoo College in 1982 and a master’s degree in architecture from the University of California, Berkeley in 1989.

 Stephen Bennett, Board Member